chanzuckerberg/edu-design-system/docs/ICONS.md

 ### Adding a new icon

-**TODO: formalize this process with design in the Icon design workflow**

 1. Export SVG icon asset(s) from Figma
 2. If necessary, remove the `fill` attribute on the `<path>` in the exported SVG file(s).
 In the very rare case that an icon needs colors defined in the icon (like the `status-` icons), only use tier 2 or tier 3 CSS variables for the color.
 3. In a new feature branch, locate `src/icons/spritemap` and add new icon contents (everything but the `<svg>` element) to the object.